algorandfoundation/liquid-auth/.decisions/5-Persistent-Peer-to-Peer.md

 - Requires display of the RequestId to initiate connections with peers
 - Keepalive and persistence with origin servers are non-trivial
 - Requires federation for cross-origin requests (less decentralized)
-- Brokering messages is non-trivial and relies on third party
+- Brokering messages is non-trivial and relies on a third party (Google caBLE/Hybrid)
+- Uses socket.io for message ordering

-### 2. Larger Refactor (TBD)
+### Larger Refactor (TBD)

 > [!NOTE]
 > We should consider this as an option to separate the concerns of Authentication and Communication